ninbura/windows/README.md

 				- cpu load temp should be >=98c
 				- gpu load temp should be >=85c
 		- with modern amd & intel cpus with even high end cooling you can still reach 100c
-		- while this is technically safe because they'll throttle, it's best if you stay below 100c
+		- while this is technically safe because they'll throttle, it's best if you stay below 100c.
 		- there are all in one water coolers large enough to prevent even the highest end CPUs from throttling
 		- I suggest Artic's "liquid freezer line"
 			- 360/420mm for intel i7 & amd x700
 			- 420mm for intel i9 & amd X900
-   		- for i5 cpus & below I suggest purchasing the thermalright peerless assassin air cooler
+   		- for i5 cpus & below I suggest purchasing the **thermalright peerless assassin** air cooler
 		- if temps for cpu or gpu are high per numbers above see [troubleshooting high temperatures](#troubleshooting-high-temperatures)
 	- m.2 drives
 		- download/install [crystaldiskinfo & crystaldiskmark](https://crystalmark.info/en/software)